-Be sure that you are getting regular eye exams to help improve you vision.
+Get regular eye exams, especially as you age.
 If you have glasses, remember to wear them to help better spot any fall hazards.
 Turn the lights on and avoid walking in the dark.
-You may also want to install night lights in hallways and bathrooms as an extra precaution.
+You may also want to install night lights or motion-activated lights in hallways and bathrooms as an extra precaution.

 Remaining independent can be a concern for an aging population, but being safe by preventing avoidable falls is an easy step to help ease the anxiety.

-“Slow down, de-clutter your house, exercise and take care of yourself," said Dinwiddie.
+“Slow down, de-clutter your house, exercise and take care of yourself," said Sarah.
 "These are crucial steps to help you or your loved ones stay home and stay independent.”